floriankilian/SaveToReadwiseReaderOnTwitter/readme.md

 By following these simple installation steps, you can enhance your Twitter browsing experience by easily saving and sending tweets to Readwise.

+## Possible future improvements:
+- Optimize API Key Handling
+    - checking for the API key only when the user decides to save a tweet to reduce potential annoyance
+    - update the stored API key without clearing browser data or changing Tampermonkey settings (e.g., Alt + Click on the save icon).
+- Improve Error Handling, e.g. red icon on an error
+- Refactor and Modularize Code